 However, it may cause less pain and discomfort after 2-3 days of getting them on.

-Let’s take a look at the day by day experience after getting spacers and know when spacer stop hurting.
+Let’s take a look at the day-by-day experience after getting spacers and know when spacers stop hurting.

 First 4-6 hours